itaisteinherz/netoani.com/content/blog/uncommon-python-type-hints-for-edge-cases/index.md

 ---
 title: Uncommon Python Type Hints for Special Cases
 date: 2023-08-25T11:37:52.768Z
-description: An overview of special Python type hints, created to enable type hinting of edge-cases in code and complex modules.
+description: An overview of uncommon Python type hints, created to enable type hinting of edge-cases in complex modules and applications.
 ---

 ## Introduction